rubydocs/app/README.md

 ## Support

-If you like this project, consider [buying me a coffee](https://www.buymeacoffee.com/279lcDtbF)! :)
+If you find RubyGems useful and would like to support the ongoing development, [buy me a coffee](https://www.buymeacoffee.com/279lcDtbF) or [become a sponsor](https://github.com/sponsors/manuelmeurer)!